Funeral: Hindu

-The final rites of a burial, in case of untimely death of a child, is rooted in Rigveda's section 10.18, where the hymns mourn the death of the child, praying to deity Mrityu to "neither harm our girls nor our boys", and pleads the earth to cover, protect the deceased child as a soft wool.
+The final rites of a burial, in case of untimely death of a child, is rooted in Rigveda section 10.18, where the hymns mourn the death of the child, praying to the deity Mrityu to "neither harm our girls nor our boys", and pleads for the earth to cover and protect the deceased child as a soft wool.

 Among Hindus, the dead body is usually cremated within a day of death.
-In Hindu tradition, the body is usually kept at home with the family until its time for cremation.
-A typical Hindu funeral includes three main stages: a gathering or wake in the home, the cremation itself—referred to as mukhagni—and a follow-up ritual called the shraddha ceremony.
-The body is washed, wrapped in white cloth for a man or a widow, red for a married woman, the two toes tied together with a string, a Tilak (red mark) placed on the forehead.
-The dead adult's body is carried to the cremation ground near a river or water, by family and friends, and placed on a pyre with feet facing south.
-The eldest son, or a male mourner, or a priest then bathes before leading the cremation ceremonial function.
-He circumambulates the dry wood pyre with the body, says a eulogy or recites a hymn in some cases, places sesame seed in the dead person's mouth, sprinkles the body and the pyre with ghee (clarified butter), then draws three lines signifying Yama (deity of the dead), Kala (time, deity of cremation) and the dead.
+In Hindu tradition, the body is usually kept at home with the family until it is time for cremation.
+A typical Hindu funeral includes three main stages: a gathering or wake in the home, the cremation itself (the mukhagni) and a follow-up ritual called the shraddha ceremony.
+The body is washed, wrapped in white cloth for a man or a widow and red for a married woman, the two toes tied together with a string and a Tilak (red mark) placed on the forehead.
+The dead adult's body is carried by family and friends to the cremation ground near a river or water and placed on a pyre with feet facing south.
+The eldest son, male mourner, or a priest then bathes before leading the cremation ceremonial function.
+He circumambulates the dry wood pyre with the body, says a eulogy or recites a hymn, places sesame seed in the dead person's mouth, sprinkles the body and the pyre with ghee (clarified butter), then draws three lines signifying Yama (the deity of the dead), Kala (time, the deity of cremation) and the dead.
 The pyre is then set ablaze, while the mourners mourn.
 The ash from the cremation is consecrated to the nearest river or sea.
-After the cremation, a period of mourning is observed for 10 to 12 days after which the immediate male relatives or the sons of the deceased shave their head, trim their nails, recites prayers with the help of priest or Brahmin and invite all relatives, kins, friends and neighbours to eat a simple meal together in remembrance of the deceased.
+After the cremation, a period of mourning is observed for 10 to 12 days, after which the immediate male relatives or the sons of the deceased shave their head, trim their nails, recites prayers with the help of priest or Brahmin and invite all relatives, kins, friends and neighbours to eat a simple meal together in remembrance of the deceased.
 During the mourning period, sleeping arrangements in the home change too.
-Mattresses are taken off the beds and placed on the floor, and for twelve days, everyone in the household sleeps on the floor as part of the funeral customs.
+Mattresses are taken off the beds and placed on the floor and, for twelve days, everyone in the household sleeps on the floor as part of the funeral customs.
 This day, in some communities, also marks a day when the poor and needy are offered food in memory of the dead.
-In most Hindu communities the last day of the mourning is called as Terahveen (the thirteenth day), and on this day items of basic needs along with some favourite items of the deceased are donated to the priests.
-Also on the same day the eldest son of the family is ceremonially crowned (called Pagdi Rasm) for he is now the head of the family.
+In most Hindu communities, the last day of the mourning is called Terahveen (the thirteenth day) and, on this day, items of basic needs, along with some favourite items of the deceased, are donated to the priests.
+On the same day, the eldest son of the family is ceremonially crowned (Pagdi Rasm), for he is now the head of the family.
 A feast is also organised for Brahmins, family members, and friends.